 Once placed, breast implants can last a long time—even two to three decades—but there’s no way to predict exactly how long implants will last once they’re placed.
 On average, you can expect your implants to last for around 15 to 20 years.
 Fat transfer techniques can produce more results that last longer; however, the results of these procedures can alter over time in some circumstances; for example, if the patient gains or loses weight or has a child.

-When it comes to breast augmentation, Dr. Sacha Obaid is highly skilled and uses the most advanced techniques and tools to ensure that all patients have the best possible results.
+When it comes to breast augmentation, Dr. Obaid and Dr. Ver Halen are highly skilled and use the most advanced techniques and tools to ensure that all patients have the best possible results.

 At North Texas Plastic Surgery, we empower our patients to make the best choices for themselves and their bodies by providing accurate information and tools such as three-dimensional imaging of your breast implants and virtual reality simulators to allow you to step into your new body!